RamyNaiem/Uni-Work/README.md

 # Uni-Work

-Uni-Work Projects Repository
 Welcome to my GitHub repository!
-This collection showcases the various projects I have worked on during my academic journey, covering a wide range of topics in software development, cybersecurity, and more.
+This collection showcases the various projects I have worked on over my academic journey, covering a wide range of topics in software development, cybersecurity, and more.

 Table of Contents
 Introduction